Wagency

 If the institution is a nonprofit registered in the U.S. but located elsewhere you can, but otherwise, WAGENCY is limited to institutions based in the U.S.

-No. WAGENCY is for negotiation between artists and nonprofit art institutions.
+No. WAGENCY is for negotiation between artists and nonprofits.

 Yes.
 The fees of W.A.G.E.
 Certified institutions are determined by their projected current annual operating expenses and are pulled from information submitted to W.A.G.E. each fiscal year.